Mountain View Colony, Montana

 Mountain View Colony is a Hutterite community and census-designated place (CDP) in Yellowstone County, Montana, United States.
 It is in the western part of the county, 10 mi to the southeast of Broadview and 26 mi northwest of Billings.

 The community was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+The school districts are Broadview Elementary School District and Broadview High School District.